 Today visitors will not have to cross the Neosho River in a covered wagon, like many early pioneers, but stroll along scenic paved walking trails or bicycle along a scenic paved path known as the Neosho Riverwalk at Council Grove, Kansas.
 The Riverwalk trails are built near the Madonna of the Trail statue, the Guardian of the Grove statue, the Kaw Mission State historic site, the running Neosho River and the historic Santa Fe Trail crossings.
 The unique planning of the Riverwalk allows visitors to enter from many points throughout the city.

-Since opening in 1980, this facility has been encouraging youth and adults to pursue science exploration through hands on experiences, mind boggling-interactive school programs and world class collections of exploration artifacts.
-The Cosmosphere is an affiliate of the Smithsonian Institution and the Smithsonian’s National Air & Space Museum.
+Since opening in 1962, this facility has been encouraging youth and adults to pursue science exploration through hands on experiences, mind boggling-interactive school programs and world class collections of space artifacts.
+The Cosmosphere is an affiliate of the Smithsonian Institution.
 Find time this year to experience the “out of this world” unusual adventures at Hutchinson’s Cosmosphere.